Adding Visual Effects

 Let’s review all the surfaces that our code can create for an element:

 But not every element has opacity, blend modes, or clipping applied, and we could skip creating those surfaces most of the time.
-To implement this without making the code hard to read, let’s change SaveLayer to take two additional optional parameters: should_save and should_paint_cmds.
-These control whether saveLayer is called and whether subcommands are actually painted:
+For example, there’s no reason to create a surface in Opacity if no opacity is actually applied:

 def execute(self, canvas):